clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

 weight: 30
 ---

-{{< notice info >}}
-Services sharing is done on a per namespace basis and does not require cluster wide privileges.
- It is intended to be used by application owners having access to their own namespaces only.
-{{< /notice >}}

 ClusterLink uses services as the unit of sharing between peers.
  One or more peers can expose an (internal) Kubernetes Service to be consumed by other [peers]({{% ref "peers" %}}) in the [fabric]({{% ref "fabric" %}}).